Marc Butan: Early life and education

+Career

-During his career, he has served as co-president at Sierra/Affinity, president at Panorama Media, president at 2929 Productions, and executive vice president of production at Lionsgate, where he was responsible for overseeing film production at the studio.
-Butan was previously an investment banker at Kidder, Peabody & Co. and Prudential Financial.
+During his career, he has served as co-president of Sierra/Affinity, president of Panorama Media, president of 2929 Productions, and executive vice president of production at Lionsgate, where he was responsible for overseeing film production at the studio.
+Butan previously worked as an investment banker at Kidder, Peabody & Co. and Prudential Financial.

 In 2015, he founded MadRiver Pictures to produce star-driven commercial feature films.
 Since inception, the company has produced James Gray's The Lost City of Z starring Charlie Hunnam; Burr Steers' Pride and Prejudice and Zombies; Triple 9 starring Casey Affleck, Chiwetel Ejiofor, Kate Winslet, and Woody Harrelson; Mark Felt: The Man Who Brought Down the White House starring Liam Neeson; and James Gray's Ad Astra starring Brad Pitt.

-In 2016, MadRiver Pictures and Vincent Maraval's Insiders joined forces to form an international film sales joint venture, IMR international.
+In 2016, MadRiver Pictures and Vincent Maraval's Insiders joined forces to form an international film sales joint venture, IMR International.
 In 2021, IMR rebranded to The Veterans.